inamdarmihir/wav2lip/README.md

 # Wav2Lip LipSync Enhancement and Parameter Tuning Guide

-This README provides instructions for enhancing LipSync using the Wav2Lip tool and introduces some tips and tricks to achieve better results by tweaking parameters.
+This README provides step-by-step instructions for enhancing LipSync using the Wav2Lip tool and introduces some tips and tricks to achieve the best results through parameter tuning.
 We have transitioned from the previous LipGAN model to the more advanced Wav2Lip model for improved lip synchronization.

 ## Step 1: Setup Wav2Lip

 In this step, we will set up the necessary dependencies and download the pretrained Wav2Lip model.

-1. Install the required dependencies and libraries:
+1. **Install Dependencies and Libraries:**

+   Run the following commands to set up the environment:

    ```python
    !rm -rf /content/sample_data